AdobeDocs/experience-manager-guides.en/help/product-guide/install-guide/migrate-non-uuid-uuid-with-versions.md

 1. Enable *Enable Post Processing Workflow Launchers* in `com.adobe.fmdita.config.ConfigManager` and *Enable Version Postprocessing* in `com.adobe.fmdita.postprocess.version.PostProcessVersionObservation.`

 1. Install the UUID version of the supported release over the non-UUID version.
-For example, if you're using a 4.0 non-UUID build or a 4.1 non-UUID build, you need to install UUID version 4.1.
+For example, if you're using 4.1 non-UUID build, you need to install UUID version 4.1 and run the migration.

 1. Install the new package for uuid migration.